mom-ocean/MOM5/doc/web/user_guide.md

 I_OCN_LNDxOCN, J_OCN_LNDxOCN, xba, yba, xta, yta, AREA_ATM, xbl, ybl,
 xtl, ytl, AREA_LND, AREA_LND_CELL, xto, yto, AREA_OCN

 It is critical that src_grid.nc DO NOT already have any of the above new exchange grid fields.
 If they do, then these fields should be removed using netcdf tools such as ncks.
-After the grid_spec.nc file is generated, it is passed into the regrid program through the nml option "grid_spec_file".
+After the `grid_spec.nc` file is generated, it is passed into the regrid program through the nml option `grid_spec_file`.

 The regrid program reads model data from a netcdf file, which is specfied by the namelist variable "src_data".
 Again, src_data fields are gridded according to src_grid.nc.
-The number of fields to be regridded is specified by num_flds.
-The name of the fields (e.g., temp, salt) to be regridded is specified by the namelist variable "fld_name".
+The number of fields to be regridded is specified by `num_flds`.
+The name of the fields (e.g., temp, salt) to be regridded is specified by the namelist variable `fld_name`.
 Each field can be a scalar or vector.
-If a vector, then specify by vector_fld.
+If a vector, then specify by `vector_fld`.
 Vector fields should always be paired together (e.g., u,v components to the horizontal current).
-The output file is a netcdf file specified by the namelist variable "dst_data".
+The output file is a netcdf file specified by the namelist variable `dst_data`.

-The complete namelist option description is available in regrid.html or the code itself.
+The complete namelist option description is available in `regrid.html` or the code itself.

 ## Preparing the runscript